 A miraculous answer to prayer happened to me in the laundry room Monday of last week.
 I was waiting my turn to move our clean washed clothes to the dryer, when a kind older lady, whom I’ve shared the laundry room and many conversations about the Lord throughout this last year, turned to me and bluntly stated, “My husband and I are about to walk away from our boat.”

 “Wait…what?
 What did you say?”

 “My husband and I are about to walk away from our boat.
 We’ve had it since 1989 and just can’t take care of it anymore.
 It’s a 27′ sailboat.”

 My heart skipped a beat.
 My breath caught in my chest.
 Did God really allow this to happen to ME, in the laundry room, my homemaking, domestic domain?

 Since the beginning of the year, Ryan and I have been praying for a sailboat, specifically in the 25 – 28 foot range.
 We felt comfortable that size would safely fit our family of six while learning to sail.
 Living on the water in our Cruise-A-Home, we feel, has been Phase 1 in this grand adventure.
-(Read about that miracle in chapters 1-5 on my blog.)
-Logically, Phase 2 toward the ultimate goal of circumnavigation on a sailing catamaran, is learning the fundamentals of how to sail.
+(Please enjoy reading past chapters on my blog for more details.)
+Logically Phase 2 toward the ultimate goal of circumnavigation on a sailing catamaran, is learning the fundamentals of how to sail.